As a leader, you probably need to remind yourself of certain things on a regular basis.

 Wonderful things happen when I shut up.

 First, most leaders aren’t used to getting that much air time.
-So they say things, they tell stories and offer insights they don’t normally share.
+So they say things, tell stories, and offer insights they don’t normally share.

 2. Ask More Questions